Using a document camera in speech-language therapy

 Since that day, LEGO® bricks have found their way into homes and hearts around the globe and they are widely considered to be one of the most famous and influential toys on the planet!

 - The name ‘LEGO’ is an abbreviation of the two Danish words ‘leg godt’, meaning ‘play well’.

 - A LEGO® brick made in 1958 would still interlock with a LEGO brick made today!

 - You can pitch ideas for new LEGO® sets.
 If you share your concept on the LEGO® website, and your idea gets 10,000 votes, the company will consider turning your creation into a real LEGO® set!

 - If you stacked 40 billion LEGO® bricks they would reach the moon!

-- There are more than 4 billion LEGO® Minifigures in existence, making them the world’s largest population!
+- There are more than 4 billion LEGO® Minifigures in existence.

 These brilliant bricks, beloved by children and adults alike, are not just a fun toy for building with; they have also gained enormous popularity with stop motion animators for making ‘brickfilms‘.

 The first known brickfilm, En rejse til månen (Danish for ‘Journey to the Moon‘), was created in 1973 by two cousins, Lars C. Hassing and Henrik Hassing, as a gift for their grandparents’ golden wedding anniversary.